D-Robotics/rdk_doc_en/docs/toolchain_development/expert/api_reference.md

 - **hbir** (Specify the output path of hbir.) –

 - **march** (Specify march to export hbir.) – Valid options are bayes and bernoulli2.
-If not provided, use horizon plugin global march.
+If not provided, use D-Robotics plugin global march.

 **Return **
 **Return Type**